Psychology at Western

 Western Sydney University received a rating of four (above world standard) in the recent Excellence in Research for Australia 2015 evaluation in the field of psychology.
 There are active programs of research attracting current external national competitive funding in biological, clinical, cognitive, developmental, health, learning, social, and perceptual psychology.
 For more information visit the Foundational Processes of Behaviour Research Laboratories, CaHPRI, MARCS Institute for Brain, Behaviour and Development and the Centre for Health Research pages.

-The research facilities include the Babylab (opens in a new window) operating at Bankstown and Penrith as well as Psychology Clinics operating at Narellan and Penrith with well-advanced plans for specialist research clinics including one addressing eating disorders.
+The research facilities include the Babylab (opens in a new window) operating at Bankstown and Penrith as well as the Psychology Clinic operating at the Kingswood campus with well-advanced plans for specialist research clinics including one addressing eating disorders.

 Installed laboratory equipment includes: